Your Cart is Empty

 Top Reasons Why Babies Need Tummy Time

-- Safety: Tummy time can help prevent SIDS.
-Your baby needs tummy time to strengthen the muscles on their upper back and neck, which can help them move their faces away from something that might smother them.
-Stronger muscles help allow your baby to sit, crawl and roll over much easier.
+Safety: Your baby needs tummy time to strengthen the muscles, which can help them move their faces away from something that might smother them.
+Stronger muscles help your baby to sit, crawl and roll over much easier.

-- Prevents flat head syndrome: The more time a baby can spend on their tummies, the less likely it is they will develop plagiocephaly (aka flat head syndrome).
-Baby’s skulls are soft when they are born and if they spend too much time on their backs, they can develop flat areas.
+Prevents flat head syndrome: The more time a baby can spend on their tummies, the less likely they will develop plagiocephaly (aka flat head syndrome).
+A baby’s skull is soft and malleable when they are born, so if they spend too much time on their backs they can develop flat areas.

 When to Start Tummy Time

 Not sure when to start incorporating tummy time into your baby’s daily routine?
 Health experts say parents can begin placing baby on their bellies for supervised tummy time as early as right after birth and starting no later than one month old.
 Even newborns are able to lift their heads and turn it to one side!

 Tummy time should happen after baby has been fed and burped.
 Ideally aim for 3-4 tummy time sessions a day, about 15 minutes each time.
 For first time tummy timers, expect some cries and noisy protests.
 This is hard work for a little person!
 But just like any good exercise routine, the payoff comes with consistency.

 Always remember, if your baby falls asleep during tummy time, flip them over immediately so they can snooze safely on their back while you supervise or move them to their cot or bassinet.